 Obviously, before any of this, make sure you have all fire safety measures installed within your home or office.
 These include smoke detectors, fire extinguishers, SkySavers, and maybe even fire sprinklers (see 4 Fire Safety Items Ranked).
 The smoke detector should give you enough of a warning to escape via normal means, while fire extinguishers and fire sprinklers give you a means to combat the fire.
 If it is too overpowering, don’t try to do the impossible and escape.
 The SkySaver is there when there is no other way out.
 Hiding in a closet or under a bed might give you some extra time, however it increases the likelihood of becoming trapped or succumbing to the smoke before the fire even gets to you.

-As stated in a previous blog post (How to Create an Action Emergency Plan), knowing everything you must do before encountering such a situation is paramount in remaining calm and getting what needs to be done, done.
+As stated in a previous blog what is modafinil? post (How to Create an Action Emergency Plan), knowing everything you must do before encountering such a situation is paramount in remaining calm and getting what needs to be done, done.
 Should you have no real action emergency plan in place, the least you could know is where all of the escape routes are in your domicile.
 Knowing every way out of your home during an emergency situation gives you the best odds of getting out, should one arise.

 Once you hear that alarm, be sure to guarantee that the room you are going into is not filled with flames.
 Opening a door to a room of fire could be a sure fire way to cause a flashover.
 See our blog post on rollovers, flashovers, and backdrafts here.
 The way to be sure that you are not opening a door to your doom is to place the back of your palm on the door itself.
 If it’s cool, open it slowly.
 If it’s hot, do not open it and find another way.
 If it’s warm, open it slowly as well, because there is still a chance you can get out that way.